legendu-net/blog/misc/content/2013/10/git-tips/git-tips.markdown

 Slug: git-tips
 Category: Software
 Tags: tips, Git, software, version control, distributed, access, token, GitHub, GitLab
-Modified: 2022-01-22 15:04:07
+Modified: 2023-07-22 23:18:55

-**
-Things on this page are fragmentary and immature notes/thoughts of the author.
-Please read with your own judgement!
+**Things on this page are fragmentary and immature notes/thoughts of the author.
+Please read with your own judgement!**
-**

 ## Access Token for Git